daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 - `name`: This sets the name of the development container environment to `DuckDB Playground`.
 - `image`: This uses a base Ubuntu image from Microsoft image repository.
 - `features`: This configuration add DuckDB installation and Python setups in the Daytona workspace
-- `postCreateComand`: This install the Python packages in the `requirements.txt` into the workspace.
+- `postCreateComand`: This install the Python packages needed for this guide into the workspace.

 After created and saved the `devcontainer.json` file, move up back to the root directory of your clone [repository](20240819_definition_repository.md).
 For me, I run the command below